 Joana Cook, PhD Candidate in War Studies, is a research assistant for Hidden Voices.

 We would also like to thank the Arts and Conflict Hub and the Conflict, Security and Development Research Group based in the Department of War Studies, King’s College London, for their support.
-I am also currently carrying out field research in Colombia.
-Here, I am very grateful to the Grupo Regional de Memoria Histórica UTB for their support (especially Professor Pablo Abitbol, Leonardo Alba Mejia, Karina Hernández Luna, Loraine López Torres and Elsa Garzón Ruiz).
+Several individuals were highly helpful for the project’s field research.
+In Colombia, I am very grateful to the Grupo Regional de Memoria Histórica UTB for their support (especially Professor Pablo Abitbol, Leonardo Alba Mejia, Karina Hernández Luna, Loraine López Torres and Elsa Garzón Ruiz).
 I also thank Corporación Desarrollo Solidario (CDS) in Cartagena and Dejusticia in Bogotá for research support for Hidden Voices.
+In Sri Lanka, I am grateful to Vidhya Muttulingham, Thulasi Muttulingham, Shreen Saroor, Farah Mihlar, and Sham Selvaratnam for their continued support.

 Women walking to work in Uchuraccay, Peru.
 Photo taken by author.